Mrs. Caroll-Ann

 -

-12 computers offering Internet access, word processing and a variety of additional software
+17 computers offering Internet access, word processing and a variety of software.

-A scanner, 2 laser-jet printers (1 colour printer), a photocopier
+scanner, 2 laser-jet printers (1 colour printer), a photocopier, headsets

 We also offer: